codeandtheory/ystepper-ios/README.md

     }
     ```

-5. **Receive change notifications** To be notified when the user update the value, you can use the `delegate` property and conform to the `YStepperDelegate` protocol.
+5. **Receive change notifications**

+    To be notified when the user update the value, you can use the `delegate` property and conform to the `StepperDelegate` protocol.

     ```swift
-    extension DemoView: YStepperDelegate {
+    extension DemoView: StepperDelegate {
         // Value was changed
-        func stepperDidChangeValue(to value: Double) {
+        func valueDidChange(newValue: Double) {
             print("New value: \(value)")
         }
     }